sswahn/login/README.md

 ## Documentation

 ### `onSubmit` Callback Hook
-Each component (`Register`, `Login`, `ForgotPassword`, `ConfirmForgotPassword`) accepts an onSubmit prop, which should be a callback function.
+Each component (`Register`, `Login`, `ForgotPassword`, `ConfirmForgotPassword`) accepts an onSubmit prop, which should be a asynchronous callback function.
 This function is triggered when the user submits the form, and it receives the form data as an argument.
-You can customize this function to handle the form submission, such as making API calls, additional validation, etc. `onSubmit` must be an async function that returns one of the following objects:
+You can customize this function to handle the form submission, such as making API calls, additional validation, etc. `onSubmit` must be an async function and return one of the following objects:
 ```javascript
 { message: 'Your success message.' }
 // or